 Some websites have apps to help you re-write or paraphrase original works.
 Do not use those!
 It is still plagiarism.
 Most teachers use a plagiarism tool, such as TurnItIn, to check your paper for originality.
 They will either grade you down or reject the paper outright if it fails the test.

-Companies have entire legal teams employed to protect their trademarks and copyrights and constantly search out people or companies who infringe on their rights.
+Companies have entire legal teams employed to protect their trademarks and copyrights.
+They constantly search out people or companies who infringe on their rights.

 Open Access Sources

-Some artists and musicians provide free access to images, clipart, videos and others; however, you are asked to provide credit.
+Some artists and musicians provide free access to images, clip art, videos and other materials; however, you are asked to provide credit.
 For example, YouTube provides a library of short audio clips; you can use these for free, but you have to include the source.
-There are several clipart or image sites like Pixabay, that let you content for free, but you should still cite them.
-Each website will have instructions on how to cite the sources.
+There are several clip art or image sites, like Pixabay, that let you access content for free, but you should still cite them.
+Each website will have instructions on how to cite the source appropriately.
 Read carefully.

 It is easy to grab content off the Web, but that does not mean it is free to everyone.
 Artists, writers, and photographers spend their own time and resources to create products and deserve recognition and/or compensation for their work.
 The best way to be respectful and protect yourself from plagiarism is to give credit to the original creator of the content.
 Plus, you’ll have the pride in knowing your school essay is your best work.